Regional variation in health care utilization and mortality

 Arntzen, Annett; Bøe, Tormod; Dahl, Espen; Drange, Nina; Eikemo, Terje Andreas; Elstad, Jon Ivar; Fosse, Elisabeth; Krokstad, Steinar; Syse, Astri; Sletten, Mira Aaboten; Strand, Bjørn Heine (Peer reviewed; Journal article, 2019)All political parties in Norway agree that social inequalities in health comprise a public health problem and should be reduced.
 Against this background, the Council on Social Inequalities in Health has taken action to ... -

-Health status after cancer : does It matter which hospital you belong to?
+Health status after cancer: does it matter which hospital you belong to?